phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 #### Wakers

-The idea behind the waker API is that a special [`Waker`] type is passed to each invocation of `poll`, wrapped in a [`Context`] type for future extensibility.
+The idea behind the waker API is that a special [`Waker`] type is passed to each invocation of `poll`, wrapped in the [`Context`] type.
 This `Waker` type is created by the executor and can be used by the asynchronous task to signal its (partial) completion.
-As a result, the executor does not need to call `poll` on a future that previously returned `Poll::Pending` again until it is notified by the corresponding waker.
+As a result, the executor does not need to call `poll` on a future that previously returned `Poll::Pending` until it is notified by the corresponding waker.

 [`Context`]: https://doc.rust-lang.org/nightly/core/task/struct.Context.html